Home » Lists About ABA » 5 Self Care Tips for Adults with Autism

 Soothe Your Senses

 Autism is often marked by difficulties with sensory processing.
+Sensory overload can often lead to some sort of a meltdown or panic attack.
 However, you don’t have to let these overwhelming or underwhelming elements control your day-to-day activities.
+Learning to soothe your senses before things get out of control can be an important form of self-care.
 If you get headaches from bright white lights, you can experiment with low-level blue lights that are more calming for your brain chemistry.
 If certain smells can push you towards a meltdown, you can create a safe space in your home that’s filled with air-purifying house plants.
 It might help to create a sensory profile that establishes your exact triggers when it comes to stimuli.

 Break Down Stressful Tasks